JetSetIlly/Gopher2600/README.md

 #### Debugger Terminal

 As an alternative to GUI interaction the debugger can also be controlled through a terminal.
-This is available through the `terminal` window which opens by default on debugger launch.
-The rest of this section describes the operation of the terminal in detail.
+This is available through the `terminal` window.
+The rest of this section describesthe operation of the terminal in detail.

 Help is available with the HELP command.
 Help on a specific topic is available by specifying a keyword.
 The list below shows the currently defined keywords.